markraiter/chat/README.md

 5. Chat:

-- Page with chats
+- Page with chats (TODO:)

-- Chat with a specific user
+- Chat with a specific user (TODO:)

 6. Settings:

-- Possibility to change the password
+- Possibility to change the password (TODO:)

-- Ability to change nickname
+- Ability to change nickname (TODO:)

-- Ability to change avatar
+- Ability to change avatar (TODO:)